fubark/cyber/docs/hugo/content/docs/toc/modules.md

 - [math](#math-module): Math constants and functions.
 - [os](#os-module): System level functions.
 - [test](#test-module): Utilities for testing.

+> _Incomplete: The docs for builtins are not completely up-to-date.
+They will be auto generated in the future._

 ## Core Module.
 The core module contains functions related to Cyber and common utilities.
 It is automatically imported into each script's namespace.